YazBraimah/NYWWS/README.md

 5. Activate the nywws environment with `conda activate nywws` and run the pipeline with this minimal `snakemake` command:

 ```
-snakemake --use-conda -j 10
+snakemake --use-conda -j 50 --cores 4
 ```
-Which will run 10 jobs simultaneously, depending on the computing architecture.
+Which will run up to 50 jobs simultaneously, depending on the computing architecture.